Tewa Training centre helps marginalized girls and young women fulfil their potential and find dignified employment in rural Kenya.

-Their hospitality training programme is geared to meet international standards so that the students can be easily integrated into the professional world and meet the demands of the local job market.
-The outreach programmes are geared towards uplifting the living standards of women through training in technical skills that will help them be self-sufficient starting up their own industries.
+Our partnership with Tewa makes education more accessible through our financial support and capacity building.
+The young women who enrol at Tewa receive two years of hospitality training classes aimed at giving them the skills needed to enter the local tourism industry and meet the demands of the local job market.
+Tewa also undertakes outreach work, geared towards uplifting the living standards of women through training in technical skills that will help them be self-sufficient starting up their own businesses.

 Since we started working with Tewa Training Centre in 2015, we have supported the empowerment and education of 542 young women and girls.

 This month, please support Tewa’s incredible work by making a donation to the Kenya Appeal.
 Donations will go towards funding scholarships, emergency assistance and online learning tools for young women.

 £25 a month can cover the cost of the vocational training programme for a young woman.

 £35 can fund a short course in cookery and housekeeping for a young woman.

 £70 can cover the fees for a student’s uniform and materials.